-Second Prize Two NR A Silver Medals Third Prize Two NR A Bronze Medals
+Second Prize Two NRA Silver Medals.
+Third Prize Two NRA Bronze Medals.

-- A school entering a Cadet Four is permitted to nominate their Cadet Pair as part of their Cadet Four Team. - One outside coach is allowed for each team.
-2
+- 1 A CCF entering a Cadet Four is permitted to nominate their Cadet Pair as part of their Cadet Four Team. - 2 As for the Ashburton except that one outside coach is allowed for each team.
+External plotters are not allowed.